ashishsalunkhe/ashishsalunkhe/README.md

 ## Full Stack Developer

-- 🔭 I’m currently working on full-stack AI projects.
+- 🔭 I’m currently working on full-stack projects.
 - 🌱 I’m currently exploring [Explainable AI for Time Series](https://www.ijcai.org/Proceedings/2019/932)
 - 👯 I’m looking to collaborate with other researchers in the field of Explainable AI and Financial Markets
 - 😄 Pronouns: He/Him